 Our DIY Water Resistant Dog Bed

-This red large box cushion floor bed was made by upcycling a clearance sale spill-proof table cloth, which is great for dirty dogs and Oli’s occasional leaky wee LBL.
+This large box cushion floor bed was made by upcycling a clearance spill-proof table cloth.
+The soft but waterproof fabric is great for dirty dogs and Oli’s occasional leaky wee LBL.
 Upcycling a high-quality fabric shower curtain or using water-resistant exterior fabrics are other options.
-Avoid anything that crinkles when looking at waterproof materials.
+Avoid anything that crinkles when looking at waterproof materials, though.
 Pets (and people) may not like the sound.
-We have tips in our bed protector post on testing materials for water resistance, if needed.
+No one likes a noisy, squeaky, crunchy bed.
+We have also tips in our bed protector post on testing materials for water resistance, if needed.
 Of course, water resistance is optional.
-The same DIY cushion cover can be made using any suitable sturdy fabric.
+The same style of DIY dog bed cover can be made using any suitable sturdy fabric.

 I am not an exceptional seamstress, so if I can do it, you can do it!
 All you need are a few basic sewing supplies and some time.
 All totalled, including the insert and assorted supplies, this big water-resistant dog bed cost around NZ$35 (That around US$24 at current exchange rates).
 Bargain!
 I’ll share the details for making custom foam bed inserts later in the mini-series.

-DIY Pet Bed Cushion Cover Supplies and Materials
+DIY Box Cushion Pet Bed Cover Supplies and Materials

-To make a similar cushion cover, you will need suitable fabric, coordinating thread, hook and loop (Velcro), and basic sewing supplies including cutting supplies and a sewing machine.
+To make a similar DIY box cushion pet bed cover, you will need suitable fabric, coordinating thread, hook and loop (Velcro), and basic sewing supplies including cutting supplies and a sewing machine.

 - Complimentary coloured thread